Z-ANESaber/CaveTerrors-VR/README.md

 # FAQ
 ### How do I play in VR?
 In the main menu, there is now a button on the rightside of the usual buttons saying "VR: Off".
-Just switch that to on whenever you want to get in VR?
+Just switch that to on whenever you want to get in VR.

 ### Can I play in VR with my friends who are not in VR and will they see my VR movement?
 Yes.